kjarosz/Sudoku-Solver/README.md

 Sudoku-Solver
 =============

 Solves sudoku puzzles.

-Currently there is not way to input the sudoku puzzle while its running.
-You have to input it into the variable `startingGrid` as a 9x9 matrix.
+Input values in the correct grids, press solve, and tada.

 To fix whitespacing, set your editor's tab width to 3.